 Daily Encounter, a free weekday e-mail inspirational from ACTS International is now going to 200,000+ subscribers.
 Scores of letters from around the world have come from readers saying how much they are being helped by this brief, practical devotional.

 NOTE: Some ISPs (especially AOL) now use e-mail filtering software that allows you to add e-mail addresses to your 'buddy', 'safe', or 'approved' list.
 Please be sure to add email@example.com to yours so you won't miss any issue of Daily Encounter.

 If you have a special prayer request please submit it to David Clark at: www.responda.co.uk/prayer.php.
 David is not on the ACTS staff but is offering this as a service to Daily and Weekend Encounter readers.

 Oprah Winfrey: "Books were my pass to personal freedom.
 I learned to read at age three, and soon discovered there was a whole world to conquer that went beyond our farm in Mississippi." – Oprah Winfrey

-7. Send a greeting card without charge for all occasions
+6. Send a FREE greeting card for all occasions

 "Because the world is hungry,

 go with bread.

 Because the world is filled with deceptions and lies,